microsoft/api-extractor.com-website/pages/messages/ae-wrong-input-file-type.md

 > ```
 >
 > Although this reports the dependency graph of the ***source files*** (and not the `mainEntryPointFilePath`
 > view), it can still be informative.
-For an accurate trace, you would need to temporarily modify
+For an accurate trace, you could invoke the compiler on
-> your **tsconfig.json** file to process .d.ts files, as API Extractor does for its analysis.
+> a secondary project that imports your project as an NPM dependency.

 Common issues: